The Catholic Defender VS SolaFide Opponent

 CD “For this I was born and for this I came into the world, to testify to the truth.
 Everyone who belongs to the truth listens to my voice”.

 You call that rambling?
-I had to chuckle over that one my brother, now that is rambling Also, you will render an account for every careless word you say, by your words you will be aquitted or by your word you will be condmned.
-The Lucian example you pose illistrates the importance of a repentful heart.
+I had to chuckle over that one my brother, now that is rambling Also, you will render an account for every careless word you say, by your words you will be acquitted or by your word you will be condemned.
+The Lucian example you pose illustrates the importance of a repentful heart.